← Back to all posts

 SQL has been around for about 50 years.
 Throughout those five decades it has been, and continues to be, constantly reinvented, adapted, and improved.

-My personal favorite, PostgreSQL, has been around since 1996, with the most recent version (packed with new features) coming out just 2 months ago.
-There are myriad options for hosting PostgreSQL, each with their own tradeoffs and advantages.
+My preferred variant, PostgreSQL, has been around since 1996, with the most recent version (packed with new features) coming out just 2 months ago.
+There are myriad options for hosting PostgreSQL, each with their own tradeoffs, advantages, and features.
+The developers of ORM and query builders proclaim support for Postgres, but whose?

-SQLite is used by literally millions of applications with literally billions and billions of deployments.
-It is among the most widely deployed software of all time, and probably one of the most common file formats in the world along with HTML, PDF, and JPEG.
+SQLite is among the most widely deployed software of all time, and probably one of the most common file formats in the world along with HTML, PDF, and JPEG.
+It is used by literally millions of applications with literally billions and billions of deployments.
 You are almost certainly reading this sentence in an application which is dependent on libsqlite3.

-DuckDB, the new OLAP on the block, has invested in making SQL more friendly.
+DuckDB, the new OLAP on the block, has invested in making SQL syntax more friendly for interactive use.

 Amidst this explosion of innovation, why are we limiting the solution space of our applications to only the lowest common denominator database features that ORMs deign to expose?

 As a result of SQL’s proliferation, there is no shortage of example code for LLMs to train on.
-GPT-4 is extremely good at writing complex SQL (see also SQL Sage).
+GPT-4 is extremely good at writing complex SQLSee also: My own SQL Sage project .

 Solution: Compile-Time SQL Clients